mognify/mognify.github.io/_posts/2024-12-06-coding-projects-overview.md

 	- Keyboard control groups with different programs instead of restricted to just the same program type
 		- Windows key + 1 should minimize all other applications and bring up a set of windows, all laid out a certain way
 		- pre-specified window dimensions,

+---

+## Custom Windows File Explorer
+- File system contents fed into GUI that displays them according to jekyll/.md formatting

+## Command Generator
+- "When I say 'I like this', do the following"
+	- then perform a series of clicks/keystrokes (pc/phone)

+## Playlist creator
+- Get all the videos in a directory
+	- Play them one at a time
+	- For each video, if i say "yes", add it to the playlist
+	- If i say "no", skip it and dont play it in this session again

+## Browser Redirect Rule
+- Twitter main page should redirect to your profile
+- Instagram main page should redirect to your profile

+## Clipboard Sidepane GUI
+- on clipboard change, if it contains text:
+	- create text file with the contents of the updated clipboard
+- another script watches for new text files in that folder
+	- when it detects one, then it updates the GUI sidepane with it
+	- you can right-click on these items and if it's e.g. a youtube, instagram, tiktok link then there's a download option

+## Instagram Reel Download -> Reel Movie
+Another instagram account of mine that I can send reels to and have it download onto my PC So I'm not spamming Borpi with them from my phone
+For my desktop: just go through my clipboard history and queue up downloading all instagram reels found They become a video at the end of the month that i can then share with her